SherG/cool-iron/blog/quality-content.md

 Medium quality is described as "Nothing wrong, but nothing special."

-## Formatting and order
+## Format and order

 Read Jakob Nielsen's groundbreaking research on <a href="https://www.nngroup.com/articles/how-users-read-on-the-web/" target="blank">How Users Read on the Web</a>.
 The summary?
 "They don't.
-People rarely read Web pages word by word; instead, they scan the page . . . "
+People rarely read web pages word by word; instead, they scan the page . . . "

-This research was conducted in 1997 but subsequent research has repeatedly arrived at the same conclusion.
+This research was conducted by the Nielsen Norman Group in 1997 but subsequent research has repeatedly arrived at the same conclusion.

-Nielsen's site offers tips on how to format your page to communicate effectively.
+Nielsen's site offers tips on how to format your page to communicate effectively and the articles themselves are tutorials for the observant.

 ### Logical structure